ChoGGi/SurvivingMars_CheatMods/Map Locations/README.md

 Only shows first 13 breakthroughs: Anything higher than that isn't guaranteed.

-1-4 are planetary anomalies (the rest are surface anomalies), if you have BB then you need to use my Fix Bugs mod on new games or ignore 1-4.
+1-4 are planetary anomalies (the rest are surface anomalies), if you have B&B then you need to use my Fix Bugs mod on new games or ignore them.

 #### Google Sheets: